 For more information about Maramures please visit www.RomaniaTourism.com/Maramures.html

-Baia Mare is usually the starting point for visiting a number of famous valleys with traditional villages: Iza, Viseu, Mara and Cosau.
+Baia Mare is a good starting point for visiting some of the area's traditional villages: Iza, Viseu, Mara and Cosau.
 The villages of this remote Northern region are known for masterpieces of elaborately carved wooden roadside gates leading to family homes.
 The knots and sun designs of these traditional gates come from ancient pagan motifs.
 Popular motifs include grapevines, acorns, twisted rope, sun symbols, crosses and forest animals.
-The villages of Barsana and Oncesti have, perhaps, the greatest number of impressive gates, while Ciocanesti, whose houses covered with painted flowers and geometrics, makes perhaps one of Romania’s prettiest villages.
+The villages of Barsana and Oncesti have, perhaps, the greatest number of impressive wooden gates.
+Ciocanesti (in Bucovina region) is known for its houses covered with painted flowers and geometric paterns.

-Behind the traditional carved wooden gates of Maramures, old orchards groaning with ripe plums become homemade tuica, the intoxicatingly strong brandy given to guests in thimbleful glasses as a traditional welcome.
+Behind most of the traditional carved wooden gates of Maramures, old orchards' ripe plums become homemade tuica, a strong, potent brandy offered to all guests in thimbleful glasses as a traditional welcome.